bampton/Bampton.github.io/README.md

 ## Hard copies

-- Save aa PDF or download the one available
+- Save as PDF or download the one provided

 - Microsoft compatible version available